 (i) ordinarily live in Hong Kong or

 However, residency is irrelevant in determining whether you are liable to pay tax.
-If your employment is located in Hong Kong, all income from the employment will be taken into account in determining your salaries tax liability.
+If your employment is located in Hong Kong, all income from the employment will be taken into account in determining your salary tax liability.